ReactiveMongo/reactivemongo-site/releases/0.10/documentation/tutorial/setup.md

 If you use SBT, you just have to edit `build.sbt` and add the following:

 {% highlight scala %}
+// you may also want to add the typesafe repository resolvers += "Typesafe repository releases" at "http://repo.typesafe.com/typesafe/releases/"

 libraryDependencies ++= Seq(
   "org.reactivemongo" %% "reactivemongo" % "0.10.0"
 )